mikofski/JGit4MATLAB/_sources/developers/developers.txt

 The :class:`~JGit4MATLAB.JGit` class is a thin wrapper around the `JGit Git API
 <http://download.eclipse.org/jgit/docs/latest/apidocs/>`_.
 It's sole purpose is
-to port the JGit Git API Java classes and methods to MATLAB, and provide whatever additional support needed for this task.
+to port the JGit Git API Java classes and methods to MATLAB and to provide whatever additional support needed for this task.

 The :func:`jgit` function is meant to be used in the MATLAB command window.
 It